-Andrew String is a sophomore who is studying government and politics at the University of Maryland.
-His hometown is Sewell, New Jersey.
-Currently, Andrew is most significantly involved as the Director of Alumni Relations and Tradition for the Student Government Association, as a Resident Assistant in Wicomico Hall, on the Honor Council of the University Student Judiciary, and as the Vice President of Campus Programming for the Student Alumni Leadership Council.
-Andrew’s strives to give his service meaning, his mission as a public servant is to give every minority a voice, and use his privilege to create equal opportunities for underrepresented and underserved populations.
+Andrew String is a senior studying government and politics & economics at the University of Maryland.
+His hometown is Sewell, New Jersey where he founded and led his high school SIA team to nationals 2 years in a row.
+Currently at school, Andrew is most significantly involved as the President for the Student Alumni Leadership Council where he uses his skills to hone in on alumni efforts with Multiplying Good's youth.
+Andrew strives to give his service meaning, his mission as a public servant is to give every minority a voice, and use his privilege to create equal opportunities for underrepresented and underserved populations, specifically the LGBTQ community.

-Leanne is studying Psychology on the Pre-Medical track at Furman University.
-She has been involved with Multiplying Good for four years as a Globechanger and Think Big Team member.
+Leanne is a German Studies major on the Pre-Medical track at Furman University.
+She has been involved with Multiplying Good for six years as a Globechanger and Think Big Team member.
 Leanne founded Positive Impact for Kids a 501(c)(3) non-profit at age 12.
 Her organization provides hospitals with requested items from their wish lists.
-To date, she has raised over $140,000 and partners with two hospitals in every state.
-Positive Impact for Kids has donated more than 130 iPads and over 2,000 gift cards, impacting more than 500,000 pediatric patients.
+To date, she has raised over $155,000 and partners with two hospitals in every state.
+Positive Impact for Kids has donated more than 140 iPads and over 3,000 gift cards, impacting more than 500,000 pediatric patients.

-Shannen Recio is a current freshman at UC Davis pursuing a degree in Global Diseases Biology, where she is focusing on researching T-cell lymphomas..
-She has been part of Multiplying Good for almost five years now and was president of the Students In Action team at her school for two years.
+Shannen Recio is a current junior at UC Davis pursuing a degree in Global Diseases Biology, where she is focusing on researching ancient diet and diseases.
+She has been part of Multiplying Good for almost eight years now and was president of the Students In Action team at her school for two years.
 Her passion for service extends beyond Multiplying Good.
 She started her own nonprofit organization when she was a sophomore in high school called 'New Beginnings' aiming to provide hope, love, and a new beginning to a refugee family in need through care packages.
 Continuing with her passion for refugees, she served as a Congressional Action Team member for UNICEF and a youth speaker and advocate for genUN.

-Abby is currently a third year student at Ithaca College, pursuing a degree in Documentary Film, Art History, & International Politics.
-She created multimedia for her alma mater’s Students in Action program for three consecutive years, and was invited to attend the national ceremony in Washington DC as a senior.
+Abby is a recent graduate of Ithaca College’s Documentary Studies and Production program, with minors in International Politics and Art History.
+She created digital media for her high school’s Students In Action program for three consecutive years, and was invited to attend the national ceremony in Washington DC as a senior.
 This experience led her to pursue service-oriented work in higher education and beyond.
-Abby is passionate about women’s rights, environmental sustainability and prison reform, and uses a multidisciplinary approach to share stories and create change.
+Abby is passionate about sustainability and accessibility, and uses storytelling as a tool for building community and advocating for change.